cosmo-ray/yirl/README.md

 We can see YIRL as a CMS for video game:
 Everyone should be able to add module to YIRL, and everyone should be able to wrap modules into more powerful modules.

-As an example the [snake module](https://github.com/cosmo-ray/yirl/tree/master/modules/snake) is a map withe more function and a init, it's basically an inheritance of a map, this allow everyone to add a snake easily in his game.
+As an example the [snake module](https://github.com/cosmo-ray/yirl/tree/master/modules/snake) is a map with more function and a init, it's basically an inheritance of a map, this allow everyone to add a snake easily in his game.
 Snake module is written in lua, but as YIRL have a generic script system, we could have written snake in any scripting language.
 Here is an example how Snake module can be use: https://github.com/cosmo-ray/yirl/tree/master/example/modules/snake.